 A quick reminder;

-• HTTP/1.1: the “classic” HTTP protocol, known and loved for over 15 years
+- HTTP/1.1: the “classic” HTTP protocol, known and loved for over 15 years

-• H2-14: H2 stands for “HTTP 2”, the 14 will refer to “draft 14” since the HTTP/2 spec isn’t final yet
+- H2-14: H2 stands for “HTTP 2”, the 14 referred to “draft 14” – the HTTP/2 spec wasn’t final yet when I wrote this, it was ratified as RFC 7540 in May 2015, so today you’ll just see

-• H2C-14: H2C stands for “HTTP 2 Cleartext”, the HTTP/2 protocol over a non-encrypted channel
+h2 - H2C-14: H2C stands for “HTTP 2 Cleartext”, the HTTP/2 protocol over a non-encrypted channel

-This new column will definitely be useful when HTTP/2 becomes mainstream.
+This new column will definitely be useful when HTTP/2 becomes mainstream .